CliMT/climt/rrtmg_clouds.md

 For `radius_independent_absorption`, the longwave absorption coefficient is 0.0903614 for all wavebands.
 This option should not be used for the shortwave.

-`radius_dependent_absorption` is the default choice for cloud liquid water properties in climt.
+`radius_dependent_absorption` is the default choice for cloud liquid water properties in `climt`.
 In this case, the longwave absorption coefficient and the shortwave parameters `extcoliq`, `ssacoliq`, and `gliq` are interpolated from look up tables.
 The look up tables have values for particle sizes in the range [2.5, 59.5] microns in 1 micron intervals (58 values) for each of the 16 longwave and 14 shortwave wavebands.
-The forth shortwave parameter, `forwliq` is the calculated as the square of `gliq`.
+The shortwave parameter `forwliq` is calculated as the square of `gliq`.

 ## Cloud overlap method